Unboxed-Software/solana-course/content/duplicate-mutable-accounts.md

 # Demo

-Let’s practice by creating a simple program to demonstrate how failing to check for duplicate mutable accounts can allow an instruction to be used in an unintended way.
+Let’s practice by creating a simple Rock Paper Scissors program to demonstrate how failing to check for duplicate mutable accounts can cause undefined behavior within your program.

 This program will initialize “player” accounts and have a separate instruction that requires two player accounts to represent starting a game of rock paper scissors.

-- An `initialize` instruction to initialize `PlayerState` account
+- An `initialize` instruction to initialize a `PlayerState` account
 - A `rock_paper_scissors_shoot_insecure` instruction that requires two `PlayerState` accounts, but does not check that the accounts passed into the instruction are different
 - A `rock_paper_scissors_shoot_secure` instruction that is the same as the `rock_paper_scissors_shoot_insecure` instruction but adds a constraint that ensures the two player accounts are different